What Is Accreditation?

 Any organization listed as an ANCC Accredited Approver can approve an individual activity.

-An organization accredited or approved to award ANCC continuing education credit must use the appropriate ANCC accreditation statement on its materials for learners.
-To determine if an organization is awarding ANCC continuing education credit:
+An organization accredited or approved to award ANCC nursing continuing professional development credit must use the appropriate ANCC accreditation statement on its materials for learners.
+To determine if an organization is awarding ANCC nursing continuing professional development credit:

 Contact the provider of the educational activity and ask if the provider is awarding ANCC contact hours.

 Look for an ANCC Accreditation statement, such as:

 - Company ABC is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 - Company ABC is an approved provider of continuing nursing education by (name of Accredited Approver) an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 - This activity has been submitted to the (name of Accredited Approver) for approval to award contact hours.
 The (name of Accredited Approver) is accredited an approver of cointuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 - This continuing nursing education activity was approved by (name of Accredited Approver), an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.